Otty AIOtty AI ← All Posts

 Check if your store has reviews set up

 Our scanner detects which review app you're using (or if you're missing one entirely) along with 5 other revenue leak checks.
+You can also check any competitor's estimated revenue for free.

 Key Takeaways